 When can I prune climbers?

-First of all, do not prune climbers at all for at least the first two years; just feed them, water them and let them grow,
+First of all, do not prune climbers at all for at least the first two years; just feed them, water them, winter protect them and let them grow,

 After that, April is a good time to prune your climbers, just after they have broken dormancy.
 That way, you can see which canes are actively producing buds and which are not.
 Remove any dead, damaged or diseased wood and any crossing canes, and cut non-productive canes to the ground.
 Tie the remaining canes to the trellis or arbor.
 Feed heavily in May with Bob’s Mix, Osmocote or another granular fertilizer and then every 7 – 10 days with fish emulsion or any foliar feed.
 This will encourage a great August -September bloom.